 The Moorland Association (MA) is very conscious of the danger posed by incidents or individuals bringing the proper management of heather moorland and its ecology, or the MA itself, into disrepute.
 As the key representative body for integrated moorland management in the uplands of England and Wales, the MA has a responsibility to discourage such actions and, if they take place, to distance itself from them.

 The MA Board has agreed a clear policy for disciplinary procedures.
-Disciplinary matters are considered by the Disciplinary Sub-Committee of the MA (comprising the relevant Regional Representative, Chairman, and Director), which then provides information to the MA Board.
+Disciplinary matters are considered by the Disciplinary Sub-Committee of the MA (comprising the relevant Regional Representative, Chairman, and CEO), which then provides information to the MA Board.